avine/ns-logger/README.md

 - `Error`  (= 3)
 - `Silent` (= 4)

-You can change the logger level programmatically:
+You can change the level programmatically:

 ```js
 import { getLogger, Level } from 'ns-logger';